So1ta/DansingFudjiwara-ThemeDiscord/README.md

 1. For the theme to work you need [BetterDiscord](https://betterdiscord.app/themes).

-2. The file "Dansing_Fujiwara.theme" must be transferred to the Themes.
+2. The file "Dansing_Fujiwara.theme.css" must be transferred to the Themes.

 ## Thanks